-Development of the plan commenced in 2016, with an extensive community engagement program that was completed in May 2017.
-The elected Council considered the feedback in determining the final plan in June 2017.
-The plan was reviewed and readopted in 2022.
+Development of the plan commenced in early 2017, with an extensive community engagement program of three phases that was completed in May 2017.
+The elected Council considered the feedback in determining the final plan.

 Four recurring themes arose, which inform the four vision areas of Making Tracks 2035.
 They are: